porlar37/pygamegame/README.md

 # pygamegame
-A game in development crated in pythin using pygame
+A game in development crated in python using pygame